9 Treatment Options for Pinched Nerves in the Back and Neck

 There are passive and active physical therapy treatments depending on the severity of your symptoms and range of mobility.
 Physical therapy helps improve spinal health by increasing flexibility and strength.
 When the muscles of your spine are stronger and more flexible, they can better support sore areas, such as where a pinched nerve is located.

-Physical therapy is an effective treatment for pinched nerves and related pain because it helps improve spinal health at the source of a pinched nerve rather than simply masking the pain.
+Physical therapy is an effective treatment for spinal pinched nerves and related pain because it helps improve spinal health at the source of a pinched nerve rather than simply masking the pain.
 Stronger spinal muscles can minimize the risk of injury, improving coordination, posture and balance.

 6. Epidural Steroid Injections